mwlon/python-rant/README.md

 For years, it was also my strongest.
 I still use Python frequently for machine learning.
 Usually training and evaluating a model requires only a modest amount of code, and the trained model can be hooked up into a system that uses only minimal Python, so that's fine by me.
-I also use Python for short explorations, and have no quarrel about that.
+I also use Python for short explorations, and have I no quarrel about that.

 However, I've found that for larger projects, it quickly becomes untenable.
 A number of people have told me they still like it in production systems, but I'm inclined to believe they aren't fully aware of what they're missing out on.